thomasbattram/thesis/index/thesis.knit.md

 In this study, we performed a meta-analysis of four lung cancer EWAS (918 case-control pairs) from prospective cohort studies to identify CpG sites associated with lung cancer risk and applied MR to investigate whether the observed DNA methylation changes at these sites are causally linked to lung cancer.

-In this chapter, Dr Rebecca Richmond performed analysis in the CCHS cohort (see section [Potential causal effect of _AHRR_ methylation on lung cancer risk: one sample MR] of the results) and contributed to writing the introduction and discussion.
+In this chapter, Dr Rebecca Richmond performed analysis in the CCHS cohort (see __Sections \@ref(ahrr-one-sample-mr-methods) and \@ref(ahrr-one-sample-mr)__) and contributed to writing the introduction and discussion.
 I completed all the analysis and wrote each section except the methods and results sections for which I did not complete the analysis.

 ## Methods {#methods-07}